API Reference¶

 -

-¶ The class that represents a JSON value according to the official JSON spec, ECMA-404.
+- The class that represents a JSON value according to the official JSON spec, ECMA-404. - Throughout the documentation of this class, there are six different types that the - valueclass can hold:- null

 - object